How to get there

 Noteman says: For the best experience in using Garritan Personal Orchestra with Finale, see Setting up Garritan sound libraries in Finale in our Knowledge Base.

-Percussion Rolls using Controllers 22 & 23.
+- Enhanced Percussion Rolls using Controllers 22 and 23.
 Select this option to instruct Human Playback to manipulate the "Var.
 1" and "Var.
 2" controls to humanize percussion rolls.
 (This effect is applied in addition to "Humanize Rolls and Trills," if that option is also selected.)

-Specific Effects to Kontakt2 Slots.
+- Apply Garritan Special Effects to Kontakt 2 Slots.
 Finale is not able to automatically detect which libraries have been loaded by Kontakt 2 (full version, not the Kontakt Player).
 When this box is checked, Finale assumes that all instruments loaded by Kontakt 2 are Garritan instruments.

 How to get there